Dehradun Literature Festival

-The Dehradun Literature Festival is an annual literary festival held annually in Dehradun, India founded by samraant Virmani who is also a well known social worker.
+The Dehradun Literature Festival is an annual literary festival held in Dehradun, Uttarakhand, India, which began in 2017.
+The festival hosts authors, poets, artists, filmmakers, and scholars who participate in discussions, workshops, and book launches, focusing on literature and cultural dialogue.

 History

-It was founded in 2016 by Samraant Virmani, He took this initiative to bring exposure to the Doon valley which happens to be his hometown.
-Author Ruskin Bond is the brand ambassador of Dehradun Literature Festival.
+The festival was established in 2016 by Samraant Virmani to promote literature.
+The first edition of the Dehradun Literature Festival was organized in 2017.

+A new logo for the festival, combining a butterfly and a book to represent the natural and literary heritage of the Doon Valley, was unveiled by Ruskin Bond in August 2023.

-2017 Edition
+2017 edition

-The 2017 edition of the two-day Dehradun Literature Festival commenced at the ONGC Officers Club, Dehradun.
+The 2017 edition of the two-day festival commenced at the ONGC Officers Club, Dehradun.
 The 2017 inaugural curtain raiser of Dehradun Literature Festival Shobhaa De, who launched Karan Johar's book The Unsuitable Boy.

 Participants

 The following authors and literary personalities participated in the 2017 Dehradun Literary Festival.